Wednesday, November 14, 2012

-"When Bethlehemites awoke from their slumbers Friday morning it was discovered that while they slept, students of Lehigh-Lafayette clash had painted the town, not red, but white, with such slogans as "Smash Lafayette" and "Smash 'Em", told a 1923 Brown & White.
+"When Bethlehemites awoke from their slumbers Friday morning it was discovered that while they slept, students of Lehigh-Lafayette clash had painted the town, not red, but white, with such slogans as "Smash Lafayette" and "Smash 'Em", told a 1923 Brown and White.

 While the slogans were an idea to greet Lafayette fans heading to downtown Taylor Stadium with some positive propaganda, the local police were not amused and locked up seventeen students for their role in the "decoration".

 "The year everything happened was 1959," The Lafayette tells us.
 "Lehigh threw apples onto the field during the first half.
-During halftime their frosh attacked the Lafayette stands to steal dinks, and threw more trash in the process.
+During halftime their frosh attacked the Lafayette stands to steal dinks, and threw more trash [on the field] in the process.
 They tried to steal the band's straw hats and were turned back with a barrage of oranges and ice cubes."

 "During the fourth quarter," the article continues, "the Lehigh men, faced with a crushing defeat, began to circulate a sign.
 Contrary to tradition, they would defend their goal posts against the victors."

 With a minute and a half remaining, Lehigh scored their first touchdown, and the New York Times reported that "about 300 frustrated Engineer supporters rushed out onto the field to prevent the flattening of their goal posts."